 8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.

-The University of Sheffield does have sustainable procurement guidelines after it being made an objective in the University's Environmental Policy.
+3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is engaged in efforts to increase sustainability of procurement.
+1 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase sustainability of procurement.
+0 There are no sustainability guidelines for supply procurement.
+The University of Sheffield does have sustainable procurement guidelines after it was made an objective in the University's Environmental Policy.
+However, these are only guidelines and not province and policy.
+However, these are only guidelines and not province and policy.
+School objective in the University's Environmental Policy.
 However, these are only guidelines and not requirements so there is no enforcement of following guidelines in procurement.
 The Medical School however, has stated that it uses sustainable criteria when selecting a supplier for tendered purchases.
 Furthermore, the Medical school has been utilizing additional funding through the SALIX scheme to purchase more energy efficient equipment.